Grizzly-Alex/PerfumeShop/README.md

 ### Orders success page
 After placing an order, the application will send the user an email with order details.
 User can view the order details in their account.
+The number of products in stock will be reduced.

 ![ordersuccess](https://github.com/Grizzly-pride/PerfumeShop/assets/35379801/16fdd623-487f-4be9-ad86-0ef9e0c95b9e)
 ![mail](https://github.com/Grizzly-pride/PerfumeShop/assets/35379801/a2d1e525-af4c-43a2-9087-77499b683438)